EXCLUSIVE-U.S. to remove some Chinese entities from red flag list soon, U.S. official says

 U.S. lawmakers from both political parties have called on the Biden administration to add YMTC to the list.
 Its planned addition was first reported by the Financial Times.

-(Reporting by Alexandra Alper and Karen Freifeld; Editing by Chris Sanders and Howard Goller)
+(Reporting by Alexandra Alper and Karen Freifeld; Additional reporting by Eduardo Baptista in Beijing; Editing by Chris Sanders, Howard Goller and Raissa Kasolowsky)

 ((Alexandra.Alper@thomsonreuters.com; +1(202)354-5865; https://twitter.com/alexalper?lang=en))